Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Motor_23CL.md

 ## Tuning the PID for the closed loop

-See [Tuning the Duet 3 Expansion 1HCL](/User_manual/Tuning/Duet_3_1HCL_tuning) for details on tuning the M23CL. the section on PID tuning applies to both the 1HCL and the M23CL
+See [Tuning the Duet 3 Expansion 1HCL](/User_manual/Tuning/Duet_3_1HCL_tuning) for details on tuning the M23CL.
+The section on PID tuning applies to both the 1HCL and the M23CL

 ## Temperature sensor